Planning Your Park

 ORGANIZING EXPERTISE

-Creating an Advising Committee
+Creating an Advisory Committee

-Advisors on your parks planning committee could include:
+Advisors on your planning committee could include:

 Technical experts